 The UFS is a research-led, student-centered and regionally-engaged university that contributes to development and social justice through the production of globally competitive graduates and knowledge.
 UFS vision, mission, and values help us to ‘keep our eye on the ball’.
 This is where we start when we make decisions, plan our future, and evaluate what we have done.

 - Applications Deadline: Open for applications

-- Course Level: Scholarships are available to pursue undergraduate degree/diploma or postgraduate degree programs.
+- Course Level: The studentships are available to pursue undergraduate degree/diploma or postgraduate degree programs.

 - Study Subject: You already have an undergraduate degree/diploma or postgraduate degree other than the postgraduate qualifications listed below, which you may apply for: